lordkrandel/odev/README.md

 │ external-tests      Init db and run Odoo's external tests.
-This will install the demo data.                         │ │ fetch               Git-fetches multiple repositories.                                                              │ │ hook                Display or edit the post_hook python file.                                                      │ │ hub                 Open Github in a browser on a branch of a given repo.                                           │ │ init-tests          Init db and run Odoo's at_install tests.
+This will install the demo data.                         │ │ fetch               Git-fetches multiple repositories.                                                              │ │ hook                Display or edit the post_hook python file.                                                      │ │ init-tests          Init db and run Odoo's at_install tests.
 This will install the demo data.                       │ │ l10n-tests          Run l10n tests                                                                                  │ │ lint                Start linting tests.                                                                            │